kyledinh/zio-blogapp/docs/guides/build-kubernetes-guide.md

 `desktop-demo.sh ex <SEARCHTERM>`  | Open a bash session into the pod that matches the SEARCHTERM

-Note: This is a very simple/striped down deployment for localdev, for deployment to multiple environments like Testing, Staging adn Production, you look into Helm.
+Note: This is a very simple/striped down deployment for localdev; for deployment to multiple environments like Testing, Staging and Production, you should look into Helm charts.
 A topic to cover at a later time.

 <br><hr><br>